Lake Charles (Louisiana): Calcasieu River Bridge

 The I-10 bridge has been part of a controversy since 2002 concerning bridge safety issues and replacement with a detailed report that provided planning for a new bridge and corridor improvements.
 As of 2015 there have been some corridor improvements but any new bridge is not in the near foreseeable future.
 An Environmental Impact Statement (EIS) was started in 2013, a draft was completed during the summer of 2015, and a final EIS and record of decision is due by the spring of 2016.
 Any future inside corridor construction, especially concerning any new bridge, will be delayed until after that date.
 The final draft decision will also provide a "no build" alternative.

+In 2025, The City of Lake Charles in partnership with the Army Corps of Engineers have approved and started construction of a new Calcasieu River Bridge as a toll bridge in late 2025.
+It is expected to take 5 years to complete.